CurbSafeCharmer/refill/README.md

 $config['summary'] = "Filled in %numfixed% bare reference(s) with reFill";
 ```

-You can also add a banner to notify users about updates, as well as extend the default footer.
-Create `rlBanner()` and `rlFooter()` and return the content in them.
+You can also add a banner to notify users about updates, as well as to extend the default footer.
+Implement global functions `rlBanner()` and/or `rlFooter()` which return the HTML code of the banner/footer.

 There are more configuations available, please check out `src/config.default.php` for details.